 The Surf House is in a laid-back coastline village called Dulan (都蘭) originally a fishing and farming village with a large indigenous population.
 Over the years more and more Taiwanese and foreigners have made this little hidden gem their home, creating a vibrant and colorful community of surfers, artists, wood-workers, eco-farmers and other lost souls.
 On the weekends and holidays there are live music venues, handicrafts markets and a microbrewery selling their homemade beer.
 Everything the village has to offer is within walking distance (convenience stores, restaurants, bars, cafe’s, tea shops, atm, pharmacy, post office).

 There are numerous colorful temples to visit, bustling festivals to attend and huge variety of local foods for you to discover.
 Besides that there is stunning tropical nature offering hiking trails, waterfalls, deep valleys and much more.

 One of the best things about Taiwan is undisputed the friendly, generous and helpful people living here.
-Even though outside the big cities english is not widely spread, the Taiwanese are very interested in foreigners and you might end up chatting with random people on the street and be invited to snacks or even share a beer or two.
+Even though outside of the big cities English is not widely spread, the Taiwanese are very interested in foreigners and you might end up chatting with random people on the street and be invited to snacks or even share a beer or two.

 How to get to Dulan

 ***since Dec.
 18 no surf boards longer than 150 cm are allowed in trains***